What we’re about

 Everyone is free to join an organized hike or activity or do their own thing.

-The Yosemite Village Store should be open 8:00 am - 8:00 pm.
-The Ahwahnee Gift Shop and Lodge Gift Shop should be open.
+The Ahwahnee Gift Shop and Lodge Gift Shop will be open.

 Cell service is spotty at the campsite but generally reliable at the Village.
-Wi-Fi is available at the Village and library only.
+Wi-Fi is available at the Village and the library only.

-Past similar events (with photo albums):
+Past similar events (with photo albums)

 2017 https://www.meetup.com/superfabs/events/245354276/